kakounedotcom/connect.kak/docs/integration.md

-# Integration with other apps
+# Integration with other tools

-connect.kak is also framework for developing your own plugins.
+connect.kak is also a framework for developing your own plugins.

 ## Plugins that use or can work with connect.kak